Possession (2002 film)

 Possession is a 2002 romantic mystery drama film written and directed by Neil LaBute and starring Gwyneth Paltrow and Aaron Eckhart.
 It is based on the 1990 novel of the same name by British author A. S. Byatt, who won the Booker Prize for it the year it was published.

 Synopsis

-Literary scholars American Roland Michell and British Maud Bailey independently find that the socially antagonistic relationship between the Victorian era poets Randolph Henry Ash and Christabel LaMotte may have concealed a secret connection as lovers.
+Literary scholars American Roland Michell of the British Museum and British Maud Bailey independently find that the socially antagonistic relationship between the Victorian era poets Randolph Henry Ash and Christabel LaMotte may have concealed a secret connection as lovers.
 Ash is traditional and conservative and LaMotte is a freethinking bisexual.
 Rival scholars become aware of their efforts and each seeks to be the first at the public disclosure of this major finding about the poets.
 In a parallel relationship, Michell and Bailey have their own deepening connection.

 Cast

 Development

 Three early drafts of the film's screenplay were written by American playwright David Henry Hwang in the 1990s, but the project languished in pre-production for years.
 Directors such as Sydney Pollack and Gillian Armstrong worked on the film and eventually gave up before LaBute became director.
 LaBute made drastic changes to the story, based partially on notes that original author Byatt had made on earlier drafts of the screenplay, as she recognized that Roland Michell had to "exist on screen" in a different way than he did in the book.